 - Switch resource

-A Related operation does not always directly point to the action in the platform that caused the Charge creation or changes of its attributes.
-The Related operation should be considered together with the Charge status (see below).
+A related operation does not always directly point to the action in the platform that caused the charge creation or change of its attributes.
+Consider related operations together with the charge status (see below).

-As the result of the operation, the Charge related to the Upgrade resource is changed, and new Charges are generated, which are also related to the Upgrade resource.
+As the result of the operation, a charge related to the Upgrade resource operation is changed, and new charges are generated which are also related to the Upgrade resource operation.

-- Period — the period covered by the Charge.
+- Period — the period covered by a charge.
 The period is measured in months.
 For example, one day is displayed as 0.033, and two years as 24.
-In Operator Control Panel, the period is displayed in the Charge description.
+In the Operator Control Panel, the period is displayed in the charge description.

-- New — the status of a Charge generated for ordered but not yet paid Services or Resources.
-Charges in the New status are considered as Blocked if a Subscription has the Updating status.
+- New — a charge generated for ordered but not yet paid services or resources.
+Charges in the New status are considered as Blocked if a subscription has the Updating status.

-- Opened — the status of a Charge that does not block the funds at the Account balance and is generated for the future periods of Services or Resources usage.
+- Opened — a charge does not block funds of the account balance and is generated for the future periods of services or resources usage.

-- Blocked — the status of a Charge that blocks the funds at the Account balance.
-It can be generated for Services or Resources that are provisioned at the moment, or for the future periods of the Subscription, depending on the billing type (see Charges for the Subscriptions with different billing types).
+- Blocked — a charge blocks funds of the account balance.
+It can be generated for services or resources that are provisioned at the moment, or for the future periods of a subscription, depending on the billing type (see Charges for the subscriptions with different billing types).

-- Closed — the status of a Charge for Services or Resources that were already provisioned, and the amount charged off from the Account balance.
+- Closed — a charge for services or resources already provisioned, and its amount is withdrawn from the account balance.

-- Waiting for refund (waiting_for_refund — in the API methods) — the status of a Charge, an amount of which should be returned to the Account balance.
+- Waiting for refund (waiting_for_refund — in the API methods) — a charge to be refunded to the account balance.

-- Refunded — the status of a Charge, an amount of which was returned to the Account balance due to changes in Services or Resources provisioning.
+- Refunded — a charge refunded to the account balance due to changes in the service or resource provisioning.

-- Discount — the amount of the discount applied to the Charge.
+- Discount — the amount of a discount applied to a charge.

-Amount — the amount of money by which the Account balance will be changed after the Charge final processing.
-For Subscriptions with the Pay as you go (external) billing type, the amount and discount of a Charge can be negative.
-A negative Charge corresponds to refunds to a customer on the Service side without using the Refunded status.
+Amount — the amount by which the account balance will be changed after the charge final processing.
+For subscriptions with the Pay as you go (external) billing type, the amount and discount of a charge can be negative.
+A negative charge corresponds to refunds to a customer on the service side without using the Refunded status.